openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 ## Supported Features

-The GPU plugin supports features listed below:
+The GPU plugin supports the following features:

 ### Multi-device Execution
 If a system has multiple GPUs (for example, an integrated and a discrete Intel GPU), then any supported model can be executed on all GPUs simultaneously.